-The dried fruits have a peppery taste, and were used as a substitute for pepper in monasteries.
-Partly for their flavour, but also as a means of reducing the sexual excitability of the monks who lived there in order to help with the abstinence that came with the role.
+The dried fruits have a peppery taste and were used as a substitute for pepper in monasteries.
+Partly for their flavor, but also as a means of reducing the sexual excitability of the monks who lived there to help with the abstinence that came with the role.

 Chaste tree has been mentioned by Hippocrates, Dioscorides, and Theophrastus as well. .

 What Is Chaste Tree Used For?

 Chaste tree is most commonly used for PMS, menopausal complaints, PCOS, female infertility, acne, fibrocystic breast disease, menstrual irregularities, and uterine fibroids.